Skip to main content

 Read-only

-Check whether a claim has sufficient tracked evidence before the agent asserts it, blocking unsupported statements.
+Check a claim for sufficient tracked evidence before the agent asserts it, preventing unsupported claims from causing errors.

 Instructions